ccocchi/sass-twitter-bootstrap-rails/README.md

     gem 'sass-twitter-bootstrap-rails', '~> 1.0'

-or, if you want to use the old Bootstrap
+or, if you want to use the old version of Bootstrap

     gem 'sass-twitter-bootstrap-rails', '~> 0.1'